marijnh/Eloquent-JavaScript/18_http.md

 ## Form fields

-Forms were originally designed for the pre-JavaScript Web to allow web sites to send user-submitted information in an HTTP request.
+Forms were originally designed for the pre-JavaScript web to allow web sites to send user-submitted information in an HTTP request.
 This design assumes that interaction with the server always happens by navigating to a new page.

 {{index [DOM, fields]}}